rfwlab/rfw/docs/articles/architecture.md

 ## Prerequisites

-You should be comfortable with basic HTML, CSS, JavaScript and Go before using RFW.
+You should be comfortable with basic HTML, CSS, JavaScript and Go before using rfw.
 Familiarity with concepts such as reactivity and the Go module system helps in structuring larger applications.

 Because Go's WebAssembly runtime does not support preemptive multitasking, avoid long blocking calls in handlers.
 JavaScript integration currently uses plain JavaScript; TypeScript is not yet supported, so wrappers may be required in mixed projects.